 The Miniature Poodle is still on the small side, but will require a bit more exercise.
 Miniature Poodles are sturdier than Toy Poodles, which may be a consideration for certain people.
 Yet both dogs are relatively healthy, lively, smart, affectionate creatures that can make great additions to your household.

 Any differences in terms of health, temperament, personality and other aspects of the dogs will be down to individuals, or to the breeders.
 Thus, it’s important for you to look for the most responsible breeders you can find.
 You should make sure your breeder has no issues with you visiting or with providing the health testing information for both parents of your potential pup.
-Find out more about these gorgeous dogs here:
+Find out more about these gorgeous dogs and their mixes here:

 Other Breed Comparisons